- a Scottish celebration

 To this day, in Scotland (and beyond), the ending of the Old Year is marked by ceremonies that have evolved through the generations.
 Fire, naturally, in cold dark Scotland, is an important element.
 Traditionally, the hearth was made to burn brightly as the New Year arrived at midnight – to ensure warmth and prosperity in the household for the coming 12 months.
 In some places, the main house door was opened to let the Old Year out and to welcome the New Year in (though, given the weather at this time of the year, I can’t imagine this was a prolonged ritual!)

-Another important part of the ritual is the custom, still thriving, of 'first-footing'.
-The preferred 'first-foot' - first over the household threshold in the New Year - should be a handsome male stranger bearing gifts.
+Another important part of the ritual is the custom, still thriving, of ‘first-footing’.
+The preferred ‘first-foot’ – first over the household threshold in the New Year – should be a handsome male stranger bearing gifts.
 The gifts should be themed as either food or in some way linked to the hearth.
-(Personally, I'd be happy to accept some firewood, preferably kiln-dried, if you're thinking of dropping in on us.)
+(Personally, I’d be happy to accept some firewood, preferably kiln-dried, if you’re thinking of dropping in on us.
+I also like shortbread.)
 Two minor considerations should also apply: the handsome male stranger should be dark and he certainly should not be a red-head.
-(I don't know why the Scots made it difficult for themselves with this stipulation.)
+(I don’t know why the Scots made it difficult for themselves with this stipulation.)

 Edinburgh’s Princes Street Gardens in the winter – transformed for the festive season that reaches its peak at the end of the Auld Year.